RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/44-ACT.md

 <sup>23</sup> And as they cried out, and cast off [their] clothes, and threw dust into the air,
 <sup>24</sup> The chief captain commanded him to be brought into the castle, and bade that he should be examined by scourging; that he might know wherefore they cried so against him.
 <sup>25</sup> And as they bound him with thongs, Paul said unto the centurion that stood by, Is it lawful for you to scourge a man that is a Roman, and uncondemned?
-<sup>26</sup> When the centurion heard [that], he went and told the chief captain, saying, Take heed what thou doest : for this man is a Roman.
+<sup>26</sup> When the centurion heard [that], he went and told the chief captain, saying, Take heed what thou doest: for this man is a Roman.
 <sup>27</sup> Then the chief captain came, and said unto him, Tell me, art thou a Roman?
 He said, Yea.
 <sup>28</sup> And the chief captain answered, With a great sum obtained I this freedom.
 And Paul said, But I was [free] born.
 <sup>29</sup> Then straightway they departed from him which should have examined him: and the chief captain also was afraid, after he knew that he was a Roman, and because he had bound him.
 <sup>30</sup>  On the morrow, because he would have known the certainty wherefore he was accused of the Jews, he loosed him from [his] bands, and commanded the chief priests and all their council to appear, and brought Paul down, and set him before them.
 ## Chapter 23

 <sup>1</sup> And Paul, earnestly beholding the council, said, Men [and] brethren, I have lived in all good conscience before God until this day.